Richard-lau200/ECE740/README.md

 `cd ./experiments/CIFAR-10/01234/` is the original folder which means the author regards label 0,1,2,3,4 as the normal label and others are anormaly.

-If you want to do anomaly detection on the auto attack adversarial sample of CIFAR-10, you need to use the instruction `cd ./experiments/CIFAR-10/02468/`.
+If you want to do anomaly detection on the auto attack adversarial sample of CIFAR-10, you need to use the instruction `cd ./experiments/CIFAR-10/02468/`.Then used combined_method2.py under `./data/CIFAR-10/cifar-10-batches-py/` to combine the clean CIFAR-10 testset and adversarial sample generated from step2 and generate a new dataset.
+Fiannly, implement the name into `test_list` of CIFAR-10 dataset where `ECE740/datasets/cifar_dataset.py/`

-If you want to do anomaly detection on the auto attack adversarial sample of CIFAR-100, you need to use the instruction `cd ./experiments/CIFAR-10/13579/`
+If you want to do anomaly detection on the auto attack adversarial sample of CIFAR-100, you need to use the instruction `cd ./experiments/CIFAR-10/13579/`.Then used combined_method2.py under `./data/CIFAR-100/cifar-100-python/` to combine the clean CIFAR-100 testset and adversarial sample generated from step2 and generate a new dataset.
+Fiannly, implement the name into `test_list` of CIFAR-10 dataset where `ECE740/datasets/custom_dataset.py/`

 ## 3. training and testing